New generations in Europe tipping into homelessness

 "People might not be freezing on the street but they don't find permanent lodging either," she said.

-"There is the thinking that the homeless are so far away from the mainstream labour market that ... (they) can wait for now in shelters and we'll see when better times come."
+"There is the thinking that the homeless are so far away from the mainstream labor market that ... (they) can wait for now in shelters and we'll see when better times come."

 In Athens, Papadopoulos knows getting back on track will be tough but he knocks on doors and looks through the job advertisements in the newspaper every day, hoping for the best.